Fhong10/flhong03.github-io/_publications/semiconductor-physics.md

 <img src="{{ '/images/Rpeak.png' | relative_url }}" alt="Rpeak"
      style="max-width: 420px; width: 100%; height: auto; display: block; margin: 12px 0 0 0;">

+#### Note: This is Fig. 1d from Qi et al. (2023), shown for illustration.
+It is not a result from our device.
+Qi, R.; Joe, A. Y.; Zhang, Z.; et al. “Thermodynamic behavior of correlated electron–hole fluids in van der Waals heterostructures.”
+Nature Communications 14, 8264 (2023). doi:10.1038/s41467-023-43799-7

 We illuminated the device with a laser and performed reflectance spectroscopy to track excitonic resonances The resulting reflectivity spectrum shows distinct peaks that reflect the material’s optical response.

 By varying the top and bottom gate voltages, we tuned the electron and hole densities and shifted the relative band energies.
 This electrostatic control allowed us to tune the effective band gap in this type-II heterostructure.